High Arctic Explorer: Svalbard, Greenland & Iceland

 Optional Adventure Activities:

-Sea Kayaking (AUD $1,200) - basic abilities required, all departures
+Sea Kayaking (from USD $1,200) - basic abilities required, all departures.

 Single Supplement And Child Policy